My Blog List

 I also panic because Rita seems to have forgotten that she needs to stop for me.
 We just passed a small industrial zone and entered a small town.
 There are apartment buildings on one side of the street and one-story houses on the other.
 I think I missed my chance to pee on the side of the deserted road.
 There is no one on the street.
 Only parked cars by the sidewalk.
 Maybe I can do it here, although I don’t think I can pee on the sidewalk.
 I am not a dog.
 And the people who live on the top floors would be able to see me and I don’t need to feel more humiliated than I already do.

-The GPS sent us to a dead end and we have to turn back.
-Rita makes a U-turn and before she accelerates, I ask here to let me out of the car.
+The GPS sent us to a dead end and we turn back.
+Rita makes a U-turn and before she accelerates, I ask her to let me out of the car.
 If I don’t pee now, I will succumb to my own poison.
 I imagine myself peeing by the car door like the seasoned traveler that I am.
 I’m surprised that Vera says nothing about my little drama.
 She sure has stories to share about this issue, but she chooses to remain silent.
 I bet that if she didn’t know me, she would have told me that I should have used the bathroom at the supermarket, but luckily, she knows better.
 Anna and Vera are absorbed in their own world.
-I would have expected women to show some female solidarity, commiserate about their past mishaps, but no sisterly empathy is offered.
+I would have expected women to show some female solidarity, and commiserate about their past mishaps, but no sisterly empathy is offered.
 Today, it’s every woman for herself.

 I get out of the car and look around.
 Just as I start to pull my leggings down, I see a group of people coming out of a house at the end of the street, where we just made the U-turn.
 I pull the leggings back up.
 I need some privacy and I can’t take the risk.
 I get back in the car.